Princeton-CDH/lenape-timetree/content/leaves/museum.md

 title: Museum
 ---

 The Woodruff Museum of Indian Artifacts is created in Bridgeton, New Jersey (86 miles from Princeton).
-New Jersey would recognize Bridgeton as a Nanticoke Lunaape hometown in 1982.
+New Jersey recognizes Bridgeton as a Nanticoke Lunaape hometown in 1982.

 [Bridgeton Public Library Woodruff Museum of Indian Artifacts.](https://bridgetonlibrary.org/museum-2/)